SMS Marketing: An Intro to Marketing with Text Messages

 SMS for Politics

-Now more than ever (seriously — President Trump’s 2020 campaign has been quoted as saying they’ll send more than 1 billion texts over the course of the race) SMS is finding a place in the political environment, even though it’s been a bit overwhelming.
+Now more than ever, SMS is finding a place in the political environment, even though it’s been a bit overwhelming.

 View prescription status, refill notifications, and more.
 Here’s what I get from Walgreens.

-We are seeing an increasing amount of real estate and real estate related businesses start to use SMS for notifications about showings, open houses, estate sales, and more.
+We are seeing an increasing number of real estate and real estate related businesses start to use SMS for notifications about showings, open houses, estate sales, and more.

 After inquiring on Zillow about a property, I received a drip campaign of text messages from a Zillow employee trying to get me connected with a local realtor.